-The appellation in the Loir-et-Cher department, named after the homonymous community, covers nearly 50 hectares of vineyards in 11 municipalities south of the city of Blois on the left bank of the Loire
+The appellation named after the municipality of the same name in the Loir-et-Cher department covers almost 50 hectares of vineyards in 11 municipalities south of the city of Blois on the left bank of the Loire

-, It overlaps in part with the much larger area Cheverny
+, It partly overlaps with the much larger area Cheverny

-, The straw yellow white wine is from the autochthonous
+, The straw yellow white wine is made from the autochthonous

 vinified.
-According to a legend, the planting of the vine goes back to King François I (1494-1547), when he resided in the eponymous castle Romorantin.
+According to legend, the planting of the vine goes back to King François I (1494-1547) when he resided in the eponymous Romorantin castle.